Nils-Laurent/Nils-Laurent.github.io/assets/notes/tuto_cbp.md

 1. the SSH connection settings: *use the SSH tunnel*
 2. python interpreter settings (requires SSH settings): *use a python interpreter on CBP*
 3. deployment settings (requires SSH settings): *synchronize your source code on CBP automatically*
+4. Create a configuration to run a python script

 Let us go through each of those points in that order.
 However, note that all editors do not necessarily include all those features.